Our "Savage Cats" Program

 About Savage Cats

 If you know us at Brewing Good Coffee, you know we are animal lovers.
-One of our owner’s background is in animal rescue, so when we discovered that our shop’s neighborhood (Savage, Maryland) has a stray cat population, we got to work.
+One of our owner’s previous career was animal rescue, so when we discovered that our shop’s neighborhood (Savage, Maryland) has a stray cat population that no one else was helping, we got to work.

 What happens with the friendly cats and kittens?